-Hurricane Maria Heads Toward Puerto Rico; Expected To Become Major Storm
+Hurricane Maria Heads Toward Puerto Rico, Expected To Become Major Storm

 "Well-built framed homes may incur major damage or removal of roof decking and gable ends.
 Many trees will be snapped or uprooted, blocking numerous roads.
 Electricity and water will be unavailable for several days to weeks after the storm passes."

 Hurricane Jose, which buzzed the Leeward Islands as it moved north and west in Irma's wake last week, has now weakened, with maximum sustained winds of 85 mph.
-Jose is currently about 280 miles east-southeast of Cape Hatteras, N.C., and it's expected to remain off of the East Coast.
+Jose is currently about 280 miles east-southeast of Cape Hatteras, N.C., and it's expected to remain off the East Coast.

 With Jose moving north at 9 mph, a tropical storm watch is in effect for areas from Fenwick Island to Sandy Hook; Delaware Bay South; East Rockaway Inlet to Plymouth; Block Island; Martha's Vineyard; and Nantucket.